Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 Surfing in Cabo: Cerritos Beach

-Cerritos is perhaps my favorite beach on the Pacific side—in June 2016, we stayed here for a few days, and we could throw a rock from our hotel and hit some epic lefts in front of the hotel.
-It's cooler and quiet on the Pacific.
-It reminds me of what Mexico used to be like.
+Cerritos is perhaps my favorite beach on the Pacific side.
+In June 2016, we stayed here for a few days, and we could throw a rock from our hotel and hit some epic lefts in front of the hotel.
+It's cooler and quieter in the Pacific, and it reminds me of what Mexico used to be like.

 The main peak is at the point.
-This is a fast wave and can be very ledgy at any time, and I find that it tends to get better at low tide with more markable sections.
-Cerritos hold very large surf and can also get fun down the beach, depending on the sandbar formation.
+This is a fast wave and can be very ledgy at any time, but it tends to get better at low tide with more markable sections.
+Cerritos holds huge surf and can also be fun down the beach, depending on the sandbar formation.

-You can park at the restaurant on the beach as long as you buy a cold beer after you surf—worth the peace of mind you'll have knowing all is good with your vehicle—also worth the cold beer and delicious guacamole they start serving at 11:30 am.
+You can park at the restaurant on the beach if you buy a cold beer after you surf—worth the peace of mind you'll have knowing all is good with your vehicle.
+It's also worth the cold beer and delicious guacamole they serve at 11:30 a.m.
 Just before Cerritos, there is a break called the curve.
 I have never surfed it, but I could see from the road that it had a good set-up.

-AirBnBs are springing up all over the place in Cerritos Baja.
+Airbnbs are springing up all over Cerritos Baja.
 Search, and you’ll find the right accommodation at the right price.
 I like to stay in Todos Santos, where there is more going on, but you could also stay in Cerritos and have a great time.

 In town, you can find some great food and an excellent cup of coffee (Baja Beans).
 They also have a decent breakfast and freshly baked goodies each morning.
 It’s also a nice place to chill and escape the heat.